Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited: ChebNetII model

 ChebNetII has several advantages over existing GNN models due to the unique nature of Chebyshev interpolation.
 From the standpoint of polynomial approximation and computational complexity, we compare ChebNetII with current related approaches such as GPR-GNN~\cite{chien2021GPR-GNN} and BernNet~\cite{bernnet}.

-\textbf{Near-minimax approximation.} First of all, we examine ChbeNetII's capabilities in terms of function approximation.
-Theorem~\ref{th:near_minimax} exhibits that ChebNetII provides an approximation that is close to the best polynomial approximation for a filter $h$.
+\textbf{Near-minimax approximation.} First of all, we examine ChebNetII's capabilities in terms of filter function approximation.
+Theorem~\ref{th:near_minimax} exhibits that ChebNetII provides an approximation that is close to the best polynomial approximation for a spectral filter $h$.